 Never rerun Out Of Hot Water!

-To that end, before selecting a water heater, you must determine the amount of hot water your family uses.
+To that end, before selecting a water heater, you must determine the hot water your family uses.
 You can do this by taking the number of people living in your residence and adding 1.
 Then take that sum and multiply it by 12.
 The result is the first-hour rating or the amount of hot water in gallons that a water heater should make during the first hour a faucet is open.

 A tankless(or on-demand) water heater is rated based on the gallons per minute (GPM) flow from a single faucet.
 So, first, determine the number of hot water faucets that typically operate simultaneously in your household, and multiply this number by three, the average GPM flow rate of a tap.
 The result is the heating capacity rating of a tankless unit.